davidm/lua-inspect/README.txt

 20100726
   SciTE: apply default styles in script if not specified in properties file.
+  SciTE: initial implementation of folding (but currently disabled due to SciTE problems)
+  SciTE: improve OnStyle only over provided byte range
   Note: you may now remove LuaInspect styles from your properties file.

 20100724